Art, Education & Community

 Mark Lindsay Art is a combination of art and education.
 Mark is an exhibiting artist who also provides training and services to other working artists.
 So, you'll find his art here and also the art of others.
 Our site is a dynamic collection of galleries, art blogs, artist services, and a store where you'll be able to buy prints.
 Want to know more?
 Browse through our various sections.
 And come back often—our site is always changing.

 News & Updates

-New images from a month in Venice.
-See the new gallery below.
+Color images of Venice.
+See the gallery below.

 SubscribeSign up for our free newsletter!

 La Macchina Fotografica